UTSCCSCC01/project-epsilon/README.md

 ## Project setup
 These are requirements to run the project:
-- Figma
 - Neo4j
 - Install Java

 ## Contributing to the project
 For project epsilon we are using github as our version control.
-Whenever a change is made that is more than 10 lines or is not a bug fix, a pull request should be made with a branch name including the author's name, the affected function(s), and a suffix to indicate if the change is a fix.
+Whenever a change is made that is more than 10 lines or is not a bug fix, a pull request should be made.
+Branch names will be the same as their associated ticket on Jira.

 All tickets will be created on Jira to assign work to any given member of the project.